11 min read

 Swap your Amazon Textract API calls for DocuPipe document extraction API calls.
 Document upload works similarly.
 Response is structured JSON.
 Most teams keep their existing doc handling and downstream logic.

 It depends on your needs.
-DocuPipe is the best Textract alternative for teams that want synchronous processing, built-in human review, and simple pricing without AWS infrastructure overhead.
+DocuPipe is the best Textract alternative for teams that want simple integration, built-in human review, and predictable pricing without AWS infrastructure overhead.
 For raw OCR at scale with full AWS control, Textract still works.
 For AI-powered extraction with verification workflows, DocuPipe is purpose-built.